marijnh/Eloquent-JavaScript/06_object.md

 ## Symbols

 It is possible for multiple interfaces to use the same property name for different things.
-For example I could define an interface in which the `toString` method is supposed to convert the object into a piece of yarn.
+For example, I could define an interface in which the `toString` method is supposed to convert the object into a piece of yarn.
 It would not be possible for an object to conform to both that interface and the standard use of `toString`.